-TV Animation programs (1963-2022)

-The Continuing Influence of COVID-19 and The Structural Change of Daily Broadcasts is Limited to a Slight Increase
+TV Animation programs (1963-2022) The Continuing Influence of COVID-19 and The Structural Change of Daily Broadcasts is Limited to a Slight Increase programs are all covered.

-TV animation programs newly broadcast in the year TV animation programs broadcast/serialized continuously from the previous years.
+TV animation programs broadcast/serialized continuously from the previous years.

-TV animation programs, animations inserted in other TV programs, and TV animations combined with live-action programs are all covered.
+\TV animation programs, animations inserted in other TV programs, and TV animations combined with live-action